dotnet/docs/docs/architecture/microservices/implement-resilient-applications/implement-circuit-breaker-pattern.md

 ![Screenshot of checking the status of failing middleware simulation.](./media/implement-circuit-breaker-pattern/failing-middleware-simulation.png)

 **Figure 8-5**.
-Checking the state of the “Failing” ASP.NET middleware – In this case, disabled.
+Checking the state of the "Failing" ASP.NET middleware – In this case, disabled.

 At this point, the Basket microservice responds with status code 500 whenever you call invoke it.